I've now automated this whole process you can download a script to install core with TOR and I2P Via this link

 systemctl restart i2pd

-you should be able to browse to “yourIP:7070” and log into the web GUI.
+You should be able to browse to “yourIP:7070” and log into the web GUI with the user and password you set.

 mkdir “your folder”